-The cervix is part of the female reproductive system.
-The female reproductive system also includes the uterus (womb), ovaries, fallopian tubes, vagina and vulva (the external genitals).
+The cervix is part of the female reproductive system, which also includes the fallopian tubes, uterus (womb), ovaries, vagina (birth canal) and vulva (external genitals).

 The functions of the cervix include:

-- producing moisture to lubricate the vagina, which keeps the vagina clean
+- producing moisture to lubricate the vagina, which keeps the vagina healthy

 - holding a developing baby in the uterus during pregnancy